Statistics of Base Polytopes in F-theory: Monte Carlo approach for 3d base polytopes

 \subsection{Monte Carlo in other boxes}

 In the largest box $\mc{B}_6(84,516)$, we mainly obtain bases with $h^{1,1}(B_3)=1.1\times10^5$--$1.8\times10^5$.
 We now want to explore the regime of smaller bases.

 As shown in Figure~\ref{f:heat}, the largest box $\mc{B}_6(84, 516)$ lies at the bottom right of the figure.
 We consider the 1/4-, 1/2- and 3/4- positions of the diagonal line as examples of other boxes.
 The detailed information of the boxes are listed in table ~\ref{t:others}.
 Similarly, we fix the first two vertices to be $(-6,-6,1)\ ,\ (-6,37,-6)$ to ensure it is possible to get an allowed base polytope, and randomly choose the remaining $(n-2)$ vertices as in the previous section.
 The $h^{1, 1}$ of different boxes ranges from $30000$ to $180000$.
 Finally, we collect all data with different sizes of boxes to form a more complete understanding of how bases with different sizes and shapes are distributed.
+One can get the data on \href{https://doi.org/10.5281/zenodo.17761959}{https://doi.org/10.5281/zenodo.17761959} in the file MonteCarlo3d-medium.7z, MonteCarlo3d-small.7z and MonteCarlo-tiny.7z.
 The distribution of estimated number of bases with respect to $h^{1,1}$ from these four choices of boxes is shown in Figure~\ref{f:tsml}.

 We see that when sampling in different boxes, we are probing the distribution of bases in certain distinct $h^{1,1}(B_3)$ regions.
 Distribution patterns are similar in different boxes, and generally rise slowly as $h^{1,1}(B_3)$ grows, reach a peak which is close to the size of the box and then fall down rapidly when $h^{1,1}(B_3)$ is almost the size of the whole box.
 We can also see from the data that the largest estimated number of bases in different boxes are all around $10^{85}$.
 Given that the total number of 3d maximal boxes is around $\sim 10000$, it is reasonable to give an upper bound estimation of the total number of 3d base polytopes as $\sim 10^{90}$.